duy07t1k23cht/notebook/docs/blog/posts/interview/soft-skills-eval.md

         - Mention any tools or strategies you used to stay organized.
         - Highlight the successful completion of all tasks.
     !!! quote "Example Answer"
         During a particularly busy period, I had to juggle multiple tasks with tight deadlines.
+The key was managing time and tasks effectively.
 I started by listing all the tasks and prioritizing them based on urgency and importance.
-I used a project management tool to track progress and set clear time blocks for each task.
+I broke each task into smaller parts when possible.
+I also used a project management tool to track progress and set clear time blocks for each task.
 By staying organized and focused, I was able to complete all the tasks on time without sacrificing quality.

 ??? question "Can you give me an example of how you establish your own goals?"
     !!! tip